 After 10 years at the top of its market, we have taken the difficult decision to propose the closure of Nuts and exit the young men's lifestyle sector.

 Nuts launched in January 2004, and at the height of its popularity had an average weekly circulation of more than 300,000.
 By the end of 2013 this was down to 62,000 including digital subscriptions.

 Covers were toned down in 2013 in response to genderist pressure and the Coop ended sales completely, but the magazine was already in decline, probably to do with vast amounts of porny treats available on the internet.

 For the past 16 years, John Stagliano has made time in his busy schedule to produce not only his own movies but also Buttman Magazine.

 Now he's moving on to other projects, with the result that the current issue of Buttman Magazine will be the last.
 Evil Angel Operations Manager Lissa Baren said:

 John [Stagliano] chooses all of the layouts for the magazine. ...
-It's just very labor intensive for him because he's got to get all the production stills from all the directors and he goes through everything and figures out what he wants to use.
+It's just very labor intensive for him because he's got to get all the production stills from all the directors and he goes through everything and figures out what he wants to

-still continued wanting to do it.
+doing, he still continued wanting to do it.
 And it was a good promotional vehicle for Evil Angel in general.